Skip to main content

 Standard laboratory reference ranges are statistically derived from a broad population.
 They represent a wide spectrum of what is considered “normal,” yet they may not reflect what is optimal for a specific individual experiencing symptoms.
 An academic interpretation of lab results, therefore, looks at trends over time, the ratios between related biomarkers, and the broader clinical context.

-For example, a patient’s level might fall within the low end of the normal range, but if their Sex Hormone-Binding Globulin (SHBG) is high, their biologically active free testosterone may be insufficient, leading to symptoms of hypogonadism.
+For example, a patient’s total testosterone level might fall within the low end of the normal range, but if their Sex Hormone-Binding Globulin (SHBG) is high, their biologically active free testosterone may be insufficient, leading to symptoms of hypogonadism.
 This is a common scenario that a superficial reading of the lab report would miss.

 Furthermore, the relationship between testosterone and estradiol is a critical aspect of monitoring in both men and women.
 In men on TRT, aromatase inhibitors like Anastrozole are often used to manage the conversion of testosterone to estradiol.
 The goal is not to eliminate estradiol, which is vital for bone health, cognitive function, and libido, but to maintain an optimal ratio.